 This project is a master class in how themed press kit packaging can convey the essence of a television series and inspire the audience to action without shying away from the nature of the subject at hand.
 The packaging wagers that the seriousness of the material will not turn audiences away, but draw them in even closer.
 And this is achieved through an artfully designed packaging experience.A press kit is the ultimate opportunity for marketers and designers to flex their imaginations through packaging.
 Click To Tweet

-The stern appearance of this press kit relates a spartan feeling appropriate for a military motif.
+The stern appearance of this press kit relates to a spartan feeling appropriate for a military motif.
 The combination of bold typeface and gray metallic printed paper immediately tells the audience what kind of box this is.
-The phrase “No Soldier Fights Alone” appears in bold print along the front panel.
+The phrase “No Soldier Fights Alone” appears in bold print on the front panel.

 Ultimate Press Kit Packaging

-This box has a steely exterior which could be mistaken for metal from a distance.
+This box has a steely exterior that could be mistaken for metal from a distance.
 Durable Eskaboard construction gives the box a rigid sturdiness which contrasts to the decidedly smooth feel of the exterior, thanks to 4C Matte Film Lamination.
 A matte coated wrap like that used on this box provides a rich tactile experience when handling the piece without the potentially distracting sheen and shine of a gloss lamination.
 Together, these elements of decoration instill a sense of reverent interest and set the audience up for the big reveal when opening the box.

 The box opens to unveil a compelling still photograph from The Long Road Home featured on the cover of a commemorative book housed within.
-It’s this heart wrenching scene of two soldiers that confronts the audience when they pull back the front panel, giving a visual representation to the phrase “No Soldier Fights Alone”.
-The gorgeous book, full of production stills, quotes, and facts about the production, rests on a custom insert shelf lined in Prestige Suede paper paired with a ribbon pull to accommodate the contents.
+It’s this heart-wrenching scene of two soldiers that confronts the audience when they pull back the front panel, giving a visual representation to the phrase “No Soldier Fights Alone”.
+The gorgeous book, full of production stills, quotes, and facts about the production rests on a custom insert shelf lined in Prestige Suede paper paired with a ribbon pull to accommodate the contents.
 This shelf also had a place for a one of a kind dog tag USB drive which contains all seven episodes of The Long Road Home.

 But that’s not where the experience ends in this press kit packaging.
-Beneath the shelf, there is a tray with a stash of branded military-themed swag including a duffle bag, baseball cap, and a t-shirt.
+Beneath the shelf, there is a tray with a stash of branded military-themed swag including a duffel bag, baseball cap, and a t-shirt.
 The shelf is removable, allowing for some extra interaction as the audience explores the box.
 This design offers the audience several levels of play, with content to reward them at each step in the experience.

 And there’s one more remarkable feature to this box.
-On the reverse side of the front panel, you’ll notice a promotional announcement of premiere date of the show.
+On the reverse side of the front panel, you’ll notice a promotional announcement of the premiere date of the show.
 But along with it, there’s a message from National Geographic in partnership with the USO.
 Each one of these boxes represented a donation of a phone card to a military family.
 While not every project that comes through our shop can be a philanthropic force for good, we feel it’s incumbent upon us to spotlight those boxes that serve an extra purpose.

 Whether it’s to highlight the quality of a new line of baby food or to battle for the Seven Kingdoms, press kits like this box for National Geographic tend to be some of our most creative and ambitious projects.
-A press kit is the ultimate opportunity for marketers and designers to flex their imaginations through packaging.
+A press kit is an ultimate opportunity for marketers and designers to flex their imaginations through packaging.
 No matter if the tone is sunny or serious, Taylor Box has the creative and practical capabilities to make a winning design for your project.